 One obvious limitation with the Robomed smart contract is that the physician/clinic being paid is the same individual responsible for confirming to the smart contract that all of the steps have been performed.
 This is a common problem in smart contracts—who is responsible for providing the inputs necessary to trigger conditional performance within the contract, and can that actor be trusted.
 As others have noticed, the need to trust third parties to provide truthful data to a smart contract makes it difficult to call smart contracts “trustless.”

 In practice, smart contracts frequently use data sources and software that resides outside of the blockchain as their Oracle.
-Fizzy, for example, is a European company that utilizes a smart contract to provide flight delay and cancellation insurance.
-After purchasing an airplane ticket, a user can purchase flight insurance up to five days before the flight through a website.
-An internal algorithm at the website determines the cost of the insurance.
-If the user purchases the policy, this fact will be embodied in the smart contract.
-The smart contract uses an external but well-respected flight status database as its Oracle to determine when a flight has landed (or if it were canceled).
-If the flight were canceled or delayed more than two hours, the smart contract will indicate that payment should be made to the customer.
-At the present time, financial aspects of the transactions are performed in Euros outside of the smart contract using external programming and public payment networks.
-In the future, however, payments in Ether will be accepted, which means that the purchase of the insurance and the payment to customers will be entirely within the domain of the smart contract.
+Fizzy, for example, was a European company that utilized a smart contract to provide flight delay and cancellation insurance.
+After purchasing an airplane ticket, a user could purchase flight insurance up to five days before the flight through a website.
+An internal algorithm at the website determined the cost of the insurance.
+If the user purchased the policy, this fact will be embodied in the smart contract.
+The smart contract used an external but well-respected flight status database as its Oracle to determine when a flight has landed (or if it were canceled).
+If the flight were canceled or delayed more than two hours, the smart contract indicated that payment should be made to the customer.
+When implemented, the financial aspects of the transactions were conducted in Euros outside of the smart contract using external programming and public payment networks.
+It was anticipated, however, that payments in Ether would be accepted such that the purchase of the insurance and the payment to customers would be entirely within the domain of the smart contract.
 But in no event will the smart contract be able to function autonomously without the Oracle providing the smart contract with real-world flight data.